Internal Family Systems

 3. Harmonize and balance the self and the sub-personalities to work together with the core self in a role of leadership

-What is IFS used for?
+What is IFS Used For?

 IFS therapy can be used to treat more generalized life circumstances such as relationship or career issues, life-stress, grief or helping to improve self-esteem.